How to Make Charts in PowerPoint: Complete Guide for Consultants

 Chart type decision matrix showing which charts to use for different data presentations

-When you are staring at data and unsure which chart to use, follow this framework:
+When you are staring at data and unsure which chart to use, ask yourself one question: What story am I trying to tell?

 Your QuestionChart Type